Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 These qualities make it very useful for Web developers looking to build web applications quickly, with diverse data that need to scale flexibly and efficiently.
 Examples of this include Codecademy, Google Search and Uber.

 However, if you need table joins, you are out of luck because of the NoSQL nature of the database.
 MongoDB is best when you have vast amounts of data but don’t need it to be relational.
-It also may be unsuitable as you have to hire DB admins who fully understand NoSQL.It is extremely memory hungry because of its reliance on a memory-mapped file.
+It also may be unsuitable as you have to hire DB admins who fully understand NoSQL.
+It is extremely memory hungry because of its reliance on a memory-mapped file.
 This means your database is only as scalable as its access to system memory.

 ## Q3: Discuss the implementation of Agile project management methodology (200-300 words)